Greg Brown III: Personal life

-Brown's father, Greg Brown II, played college football as a safety for Texas before playing in the NFL Europe and the practice squad of the Denver Broncos of the National Football League.
+Brown's grandfather, Greg Brown, Sr., played wide receiver for Grambling from 1971 to 1974.
+His father, Greg Brown, Jr., played college football as a safety for Texas before playing in the NFL Europe, stints at camp and on the practice squads of the Denver Broncos and Tampa Bay Buccaneers of the National Football League, with the Austin Wranglers of the Arena Football League and with the CenTex Barracudas of the Intense Football League.

 Brown's uncle, Roderick Anderson, played college basketball as a point guard for Texas before playing professionally overseas.